 In the Home screen, tap Connect to connect to your OBDLink adapter.

-3. From the app's Home screen, tap the Dashboards icon.
+From the app's Home screen, confirm that your adapter is Connected and tap the Dashboards icon.

 If the gauge shows no data or 0.0, see the Troubleshooting section.